 It is the future.
 Tuan Kirie has grown up in a Japan that has been regulated by Watch Me, an implant that warns of any dangers and regulates the wearer’s health.
 This has resulted in a society that has lost much individuality and become homogenous.
 Ten years earlier, Tuan was befriended by Miach Mihie who had radical ideas about defying the system and being able to live naturally.
 Miach devised a scheme to hack the Watch Me program and cut off everybody’s vitamin supplements, which would kill off the population, leaving them unable to digest food.
-She elected to commit suicide rather than allow her body to be controlled but Tuan could not bring herself join her.
+Miach elected to commit suicide rather than allow her body to be controlled but Tuan could not bring herself join her.
 Tuan now works as a Helix Inspector, policing genetics in outlying regions that are not dictated by Watch Me, but still retains non-conformist ways.
 After being busted by a superior for dealing in illegal alcohol with Tuareg locals, she is sent back to Tokyo for ethical re-education.
-She is greeted by Cian Reikado, who was also friends with Miach.
+She meets up with Cian Reikado, who was also friends with Miach.
 As they sit down to dinner and go over old times, Cian abruptly plunges a knife into her throat and kills herself.
 This is part of a sudden spate of suicides that occur worldwide at the same time.
 Tuan presses her superiors to be allowed to investigate and goes on the trail of Miach whose body disappeared after her death.
-As her investigation takes her across the world, Tuan discovers that Miach may still be alive and has become the basis of a series of experiments by a rebel group that are trying to trigger the Harmony program that will turn all those connected to the Watch Me networks into people that no longer have free will.
+As the investigation takes her around the world, Tuan discovers that Miach may still be alive and has become the basis of a series of experiments by a rebel group.
+They are seeking to trigger the Harmony program that will turn all those connected to the Watch Me networks into people that no longer have free will.

 American-born Michael Arias has the distinction of being the first Westerner to direct for a Japanese animation studio.
-Having previously worked in visual effects and then moved to Japan to work with several of the anime studio there, Arias mounted his directorial debut with Tekkonkinkreet (2006), which was greeted with reasonable acclaim around the world.
+Having previously worked in visual effects before moving to Japan to work with several of the anime studios there, Arias mounted his directorial debut with Tekkonkinkreet (2006), which was greeted with reasonable acclaim around the world.
 Arias subsequently directed the live-action non-genre Heaven’s Door (2009) and then returned to anime with Harmony.
 His co-director this time is Takashi Nakamura who previously made the Nightmare segment of Robot Carnival (1987) and a couple of feature films with Catnapped (1995) and A Tree of Palme (2005), neither of which seem to have terribly high profiles.

 (Screening Courtesy of Sparks Animation Festival)